kasyrj/linkage-test/README.md

 # linkage-test

 A simple Python3 program to perform the linkage test originally proposed in Syrjänen et al. (2016).
-The repository also includes an R script to help visualize the results as a heatmap
+The repository also includes an R script to help visualize the results as a heatmap.

 ## Basic usage of linkage test